ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/index.md

 ## Group Changes

 Similar to adding and removing columns, you can also add and remove column groups.
-If the column definitions passed in have column groups, then the columns will grouped to the new configuration.
+If the column definitions passed in have column groups, then the columns will be grouped to the new configuration.

 The example below shows adding and removing groups to columns.
 Note the following: